 Work on the approximately 3.5 miles of gen-tie line within the Boulder Brush Corridor on private land would begin with construction of a new access road to the new switchyard and new access roads to the gen-tie line steel pole structures.
 The gen-tie line access roads would be graded and would generally be 16 feet wide for straight sections and up to 20 feet wide at curves to allow for the safe access of construction equipment and vehicles.
-Access roads to the gen-tie line structures would be decomposed granite and gravel roads, but the main access road to the switchyard would ultimately be finished as a 30-foot-wide paved road.
+Access roads to the gen-tie line structures would be compacted decomposed granite and gravel roads, but the main access road to the high-voltage substation and switchyard would ultimately be finished as a paved road up to 30 feet wide.

 Engineered steel poles would be drilled on pier foundations for turning or dead-end structures and directly embedded structures for tangential poles.
 Each transmission line pole would be set on a concrete foundation, with the hole dimensions approximately 8 feet wide by 25 feet deep.
 Pole holes would be excavated using a truck-mounted drill rig and poles would then be delivered on a flatbed trailer and hoisted into place by a crane.
 Where required for pier foundations, steel cages and anchor bolt cages would be set in the open hole for reinforcement.
 Directly embedded structures would be backfilled with native excavated material or a light concrete mixture, depending on specific conditions for each pole site.
-Any remaining excavated material would be placed around the holes or spread onto access roads and adjacent areas.
+Any remaining excavated material would be placed within areas disturbed during the construction of Boulder Brush Facilities or spread onto access roads and adjacent areas.